felangel/equatable/README.md

 ```

 We can now compare instances of `Person` just like before without the pain of having to write all of that boilerplate.
+**Note:** Equatable is designed to only work with immutable objects so all member variables must be final.

 ## Recap